7 Historic Things to Do in the Castro District of San Francisco

 2362 Market St.

 In the deepest throes of the AIDS epidemic, Cleve Jones found an outlet of creative expression.
 He envisioned a large fabric display with panels representing the lives lost to AIDS.
 At first, the idea of a community quilt was met with eye-rolls and sneers.
 Then, it became the largest piece of community folk art in the world.

 When Jones began organizing the quilt at 2362 Market Street, 40 men were memorialized – each with a painted panel the size of a grave.
-By the time the quilt made its first appearance on the National Mall, it numbered 2,000 panels.
-Today, its grown to nearly 1.3 million square feet or 48,000 panels.
+By the time the quilt made its first appearance on the National Mall, it had numbered 2,000 panels.
+Today, it has grown to nearly 1.3 million square feet or 48,000 panels.
 It’s so big it can’t fit in the National Mall anymore – it can’t be fully displayed anywhere.